mint42/ft_select/README.md

 - Customizable output format

-These options can be configured in the [config.h](https://github.com/mint42/ft_select/blob/master/includes/config.h) file
+These options and more can be configured in the [config.h](https://github.com/mint42/ft_select/blob/master/includes/config.h) file

 ## References